vladak/shield/README.md

 f.write('CIRCUITPY_WEB_API_PASSWORD = "XXX"\n')
 f.close()
 ```
-and restart the microcontroller. **This should not be done for the microcontroller using the radio transmission** to keep things simple and avoid any WiFi induced problems.
+and restart the microcontroller. **This should not be done for the microcontroller using the radio transmission** to keep things simple and avoid any Wi-Fi induced problems.

 Then the following can be used:
 - copy `*.py`/`*.mpy` files to the root directory: